 |Money Market Account||0.15% APY||$25000|

 Manufacturers Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Manufacturers Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+Manufacturers Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Manufacturers Bank's CD rates are fair compared to other U.S. banks.Back to Overview
+Manufacturers Bank's CD rates are fair compared to the national average.Back to Overview

 Find a Manufacturers Bank Near Me

-Manufacturers Bank has 10 physical locations across the U.S.Back to Overview
+Manufacturers Bank has 10 physical branches across the U.S.Back to Overview